BlenderVR/manual/manual/components/configuration-file.rst

 Code Execution
 --------------

 In the XML file, you can use back-quote to execute code.
-First, the XML parser will try to execute this code as python code in blenderVR environment system (with all variables and import present in the blenderVR XML parser).
+First, the XML parser will try to execute this code as python code in BlenderVR environment system (with all variables and import present in the BlenderVR XML parser).
 If it fails, then, it tries as bash code and take the stdout result.
 If none is valid it raises an error.

 For instance,